COVID-19 and Human Subjects Research

 In this time of unprecedented research need, the Institute of Translational Health Sciences (ITHS) at the University of Washington is coordinating researchers who are requesting COVID-19 biospecimens, medical records information and/or proposing clinical research with UW Medicine patients with or at risk for COVID-19, or convalescing or recovered from COVID-19.

-To manage the volume of requests, all interested parties must submit requests via the form on the ITHS portal page.
-Only official requests submitted through this form will be considered.
+Submit the requests via the form on the ITHS portal page.
 The requirement to go through the ITHS portal does not apply to research involving non-UW Medicine patients.

 UW Medicine clinical specimens and residual clinical specimens.
 These can be obtained only through NorthWest Biospecimen.
 Contact Sarah Bowell email@example.com.
 Note it is likely that not all researchers will be able to obtain these specimens, and NorthWest Biospecimen is not robustly staffed.
 Do not contact clinicians directly, as hospital regulations (driven by accreditation compliance requirements) are not authorized to provide specimens to researchers.